awsdocs/aws-security-hub-user-guide/doc_source/standards-security-score.md

 # Determining the security score for a security standard<a name="standards-security-score"></a>

 On the **Security standards** page, each enabled standard displays a security score from 0–100%\.
-The standard details page also displays the overall security score\.
+The **Summary** page also displays the overall security score\.

-Security Hub updates the calculated security score every 24 hours\.
-Security Hub displays a timestamp to indicate when the current security score was last updated\.

-When the standard is first enabled, Security Hub cannot calculate the initial security score until the standard status is `READY`\.
-The initial security score is available within 24 hours after that\.
-To see the current status of the standard, use the `GetEnabledStandards` API operation\.
+Once you enable a standard in Security Hub, Security Hub calculates the initial security score for the standard when the standard status is `READY`\.
+After the status is `READY`, the initial security score is typically available within 30 minutes\.
+After that, Security Hub updates the security score every 24 hours\.
+Security Hub displays a timestamp to indicate when a security score was last updated\.
+To see the current status of a standard, use the `GetEnabledStandards` API operation\.

+**Note**
+It can take up to 24 hours for initial security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.

-## How the security score is calculated<a name="standard-security-score-calculation"></a>
+## How security scores are calculated<a name="standard-security-score-calculation"></a>

-The security score represents the proportion of **Passed** controls to enabled controls\.
+Security scores represent the proportion of **Passed** controls to enabled controls\.
 The score is displayed as a percentage\.
-For example, if 10 controls are enabled for a standard, and seven of those controls are in a **Passed** state, then the security score is 70%\.
+For example, if 10 controls are enabled for a standard, and seven of those controls are in a **Passed** state, then the security score for the standard is 70%\.

-The security score only reflects enabled controls and control findings from the current Region\.
-It does not support finding aggregation\.
+If your account is an administrator account, security scores account for control findings in all member accounts\.

+If you have set an aggregation Region, the overall security score is an aggregated score  that accounts for findings in all linked Regions\.
+Similarly,  the security score for each standard is an aggregated score that accounts for findings associated  with that standard in all linked Regions\.
+Note that if your account is an administrator  account, the security scores account for all member accounts and all Regions\.

-The security score calculation omits enabled controls that do not have any findings \(overall status is **No data**\)\.
+Security score calculation omits enabled controls that do not have any findings \(overall status is **No data**\)\.
 For example, a standard has 12 controls enabled\.
 Six of those controls are in a **Passed** state\.
 Two controls have no data\.
 Because the calculation omits the controls without data, the security score is 60%\.

-## Security score for administrator accounts<a name="standard-security-score-admin"></a>
+## Security scores for administrator accounts<a name="standard-security-score-admin"></a>

-For the administrator account, the security score for a standard is an aggregated score across both the administrator account and all of the member accounts\.
+For the administrator account, the overall security score and security scores for specific standards are aggregated scores across both the administrator account and all of the member accounts\.

+## Security scores if you have set an aggregation Region<a name="standard-security-aggregation-region"></a>

+If you have set an aggregation Region, the overall security score and the security scores for each standard reflect  findings from all linked Regions\.
+If your account is an administrator account, the security scores also account for all member accounts\.

 ## Security scores on the Summary page<a name="standard-security-score-summary-page"></a>